GeorgeWebDevCy/taxnexcy/README.txt

 authentication token is required.

 == Changelog ==
+= 1.7.79 =
+* Remove hardcoded PDF logo and template overrides so feed settings apply.
+* Use the "General" feed when generating PDFs.
+* Bump PDF helper to version 1.1.9.
 = 1.7.76 =
 * Ensure custom PDF template is used via TemplateManager settings.
 * Bump PDF helper to version 1.1.8.